Pagan.org

 Ancestors and Heritage

-Honoring those who came before is a key part of many traditions.
+Learning those who came before is a key part of many pathways.
 Ancestors may be family members or the great cultural ancestors of a people.
-Their wisdom and presence are often felt as guiding forces.
+There is a lot can be learned from ancient practices, belief systems, good and bad practices.

 Balance and Equality